Amareteklay/heritage-housing-issues/README.md

 <summary> the project's key terms and jargon</summary>

 * **Sales price** of a house refers to the current market price of a house with certain attributes.
-* **Inherrited house** is a house that the client inheritted from grandparents.
+* **Inherrited house** is a house that the client inherited from grandparents.
-* **Summed price** was determined by adding the sales prices of the four inheritted houses.
+* **Summed price** was determined by adding the sales prices of the four inherited houses.
 </details>

 <details>